davidlj95/ngx/projects/ngx-meta/docs/content/guides/metadata-values-json.md

 }
 ```

-Defines the [`GlobalMetadata.title`](ngx-meta.globalmetadata.title.md) which will set the HTML's `#!html <title>` if [standard module](standard.md) is present and the `#!html <meta property='og:title'>` if [Open Graph module](open-graph.md) is present.
+Defines the [`GlobalMetadata.title`](ngx-meta.globalmetadata.title.md) which will set the HTML's `#!html <title>` if [standard module] is present and the `#!html <meta property='og:title'>` if [Open Graph module] is present.

 ### Module metadata

 Module metadata values are those that will be used by just one module.
-For instance, [`StandardMetadata`](ngx-meta.standardmetadata.md) type defines metadata values that will be used only by the [standard module](standard.md).
+For instance, [`StandardMetadata`](ngx-meta.standardmetadata.md) type defines metadata values that will be used only by the [standard module].
 That's why all values are placed inside a key with the name of the module (by convention).
-For instance, for [standard module](standard.md) metadata values, they're set under the `standard` key.
+For instance, for [standard module] metadata values, they're set under the `standard` key.
 You can inspect the type to know what metadata can be set using that module.
 If the metadata can be shared by many modules, it will also specify which of those can be set as global ones.

 For instance: